gsg0618/Okta_SSO_Demo/readme.md

 ### Configuration Details

-7. Copy the Client ID: `0oa6icqjxtDuNze4m5d7`
+7. Copy the Client ID: `xxxxx`
-8. Copy the Client Secret: `OdW3QV3L_o2RrEgXqVd6EQLfvt9KJtOkPGkCvWeY`
+8. Copy the Client Secret: `xxxxxxxxx`
 9. Make note of your Okta Org URL (found in the URL of your Okta developer page, e.g., `https://dev-96447452-admin.okta.com/`)
 10. Modify the values for the client ID, secret, and Okta Org in the `index.php` file